 ARE you interested in researching your family history online?

-If it’s been sometime since you’ve delved into your family history, you might be pleasantly surprised how many historical records are now freely accessible online.
+You might be pleasantly surprised how many historical records are now freely accessible via the internet.

-This is because the names from the original historical documents are deciphered from digital images of the records by the FamilySearch’s community of online volunteers, and members of the Church of Jesus Christ of Latter Day Saints.
-The highly searchable “indexes” are then made freely accessible to all though FamilySearch to help make fun or inspiring family discoveries.
+This is because the names from the original historical documents are deciphered from digital images of the records by the FamilySearch group’s community of online volunteers.

-Southport resident Mona Gibson, who was one of the volunteers, said: “I became involved with Indexing some years ago when we were asked to help transcribe the 1911 Census by indexing all the information it held.
+Southport resident Mona Gibson (above) who was one of the volunteers, said: “I became involved with indexing some years ago when we were asked to help transcribe the 1911 Census by indexing all the information it held.

 Go to FamilySearch.org to learn more about your ancestors or how to become an online volunteer.